By Dr. Josh Axe

 If using collagen protein powder, please refer to the product directions on the label.
 Some individuals aim for one to two servings (about 1–2 scoops) daily mixed with water, coffee, a smoothie or another beverage.
 This equates to about 10–20 grams of collagen per day.

-We recommend that adults take 3 capsules daily of our fermented Multi Collagen Capsules with 8 ounces of water or another beverage.
+Otherwise, we recommend that adults take 3 capsules daily of our fermented Multi Collagen Capsules with 8 ounces of water or another beverage.

 The reason we suggest a smaller serving size of collagen via our capsules is because of their unique preparation method; we’ve utilized fermentation to concentrate the strength of collagen so much that it’s up to 5x, 10x or even 20x greater by weight than typical hydrolyzed collagen peptides.